aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What are the different provisions & objectives of Forest Conservation Act, 1980 & Indian Forest Act, 1927 ?
 - [ ] What is Asian Elephant Alliance ?
 What is its mandate ?
 What is its governance strucutre ?
 Who are its members ?
 - [ ] What is International Fund for Animal Welfare ?
 Who maintains the fund ?
 Who are its members ?
-- [ ] #statistics : Between 1987-2017, 265 elephants were killed by train accidents in India
 - [ ] Which states have the highest elephant population in India ?
 - [ ] How does nuclear fusion process generate electricity in reactors ?
 Which kind of nuclear reactors are better for generation of power ?
 In India how many nuclear facilities exists of each kind ?